-Our batteries are designed to last between 5-7 years with proper care.
-We also supply lead acid batteries which can last 7-10 years, and lithium batteries which have an expected 10-15 year lifespan.
+Our standard batteries are designed to last between 5-7 years with proper care.
+We also supply lead carbon batteries which can last 7-10 years, and lithium batteries which have an expected 10-15 year lifespan.

 Do I need to add water to my battery?

 No. Sealed lead acid batteries do not require additional water to maintain them.

 What should I avoid when charging batteries?

 - Avoid mixing batteries of different size and age – you will always be limited to the weakest battery in the string.
 For optimum performance, you should be using matched cells.
 Batteries should not be more than 6 months different in age.

 - If the batteries are being charged in series e.g. at 48V, don’t run devices off just one battery to get 12V.
 Use a 48V to 12V step down.
 This ensures that the current is shared equally between the batteries so that the they are all put under equal stress so they all have the same lifespan.

 - To get the best life out of your batteries avoid running more than 3 in parallel.

 - Never go lower than 50% depth of discharge - not only will this permanently damage your battery, but it will void your warranty.

 - Never leave batteries partially charged - always charge them to 100% - as this will lead to sulfation and reduce your battery’s capacity, so always recharge to 100%.